Cap-go/website/content/blog/migrating-cordova-to-capacitor.md

 ## Live Updates with Our Capgo Service

-We're proud to offer Capgo, our own solution that enables live updates for your Capacitor apps, allowing you to deliver Over-The-Air (OTA) updates at a fair price.
+We're proud to offer Capgo, our solution that enables live updates for your Capacitor apps, allowing you to deliver Over-The-Air (OTA) updates at a fair price.
 This feature is particularly useful for making quick fixes, deploying new features, and ensuring your users always have the latest version of your app without waiting for app store approval.

 ### How Our Capgo Service Works